 The Suffragist, Vol. 1 No. 4, published on December 6, 1913, describes the symbolism of the colours for the NAWSA.
 “Purple is the color of loyalty, constancy to purpose, unswerving steadfastness to a cause.
 White, the emblem of purity, symbolizes the quality of our purpose; and gold, the color of light and life, is as the torch that guides our purpose, pure and unswerving.”
 This was the same meaning of the colours that were used for the WSPU, their British counterpart.

-Purple is often a colours still used today in media and in reference to the woman’s movement.
+Purple is often a colour still used today in media and in reference to the woman’s movement.
 In the sexual revolution, symbols associated with feminism and progressive movement were being used to discuss topics about gender equality, workplace environment, rape, reproductive rights, domestic violence and independence.
-This created movements called Womanism, which is the appreciation of culture, emotions and strengths of women.
-This movement acknowledges the needs and struggles of women of colour (especially for, Black women, Muslims, transgender, Latin, etc.) Books like the Feminist Mystique by Betty Friedan and The Colour Purple by Alice Walker added more symbolism and significance to the use of purple in woman’s movements.
+This created the movement called Womanism, which is the appreciation of culture, emotions and strengths of women.
+This movement acknowledges the needs and struggles of women of colour (especially for, Black women, Muslims, transgender, Latin, and other marginalized groups.)
+Books like The Feminist Mystique by Betty Friedan and The Colour Purple by Alice Walker added more symbolism and significance to the use of purple in woman’s movements.

 Alice Walker once said: